-At it's heart, an Alias is just another SKU for the same item.
-If you have a product with 3 SKU's you could choose one of them and say it's the "real" SKU or "Primary" SKU and the other two are Aliases for it.
+At it's heart, an Alias is just another SKU for the same physical item.
+If you have a product with 3 SKU's you can choose one of them and say it's the "real" SKU or "Primary" SKU and the other two are Aliases for it.
 In GroovePacker all SKU's for a product are basically interchangeable.
 The only thing that sets the primary SKU apart is that it's the one displayed in lists and in Scan and Pack.
+Often the primary SKU will be the one used in your own online store and SKUs used in other marketplaces and manufactures SKUs are added as aliases.

-We've given each product in GroovePacker a product ID so that we could keep track of it while SKUs can be added and changed.
-Each ID number represents a physical item and is displayed at the top of the product window when you are viewing the product details.
-Normally the ID isn't thought of or mentioned.
-In fact it only really comes up when we talk about aliases.
+We've given each product in GroovePacker an internal product ID so that we can keep track of it while SKUs are added and changed.
+Each ID number represents a physical item.
+Normally this ID isn't thought of or mentioned.
+In fact, it only really comes up when we talk about aliases.

 We can associate as many skus (and barcodes) with an ID as we like.

-The only restriction is that each SKU and Barcode assigned must not already be assigned to another product ID.
+The only restriction is that each SKU and Barcode assigned must not already be associated to another product ID.

 The only case where this approach will not work is when you actually have two physical items, requiring separate IDs, and separate inventory counts.
-In that case you can not share a barcode between them.
+In that case, a "shared barcode" would be required.

 If you're creating or editing a CSV to import your products you'll want to setup your file with columns for each SKU.
 The column headers will appear as follows: